Privacy Policy

 Clinical will

-In the event that I am unexpectedly unable to continue providing therapy (for example due to a serious accident, illness or death), your contact details will be accessed by my clinical supervisor in order to inform and support you.
+In the event that I am unexpectedly unable to continue providing therapy (for example due to a serious accident, sudden illness, incapacity or death), your data will be accessed by my clinical supervisor in order to inform and support you.
+In such cases, client records may be securely transferred to a new counsellor, if a referral is requested by the client.

 Website visitors & cookies